fruitsbat/newblog/content/links/trainyardTrouble.md

       url: https://bathearttiger.itch.io/trainyard-trouble
 ---

-Trainyard trouble is a cute little game i made for a game jam with my girlfriend.
-It's a puzzle game about managing distributing cargo to freight trains.
+Trainyard trouble is a puzzle game about managing and distributing cargo to freight trains.
 <!--more-->